 Office managers and office operations professionals have long been charged with creating efficient systems for organizing the chaos of the office and ensuring employees have what they need to do their jobs effectively.
-In the digital office, office managers are also technology managers, and can use ticketing software like Hivy to collect, prioritize, and manage employee requests and communicate with their team.
+In the digital office, office managers are also technology managers, and can use ticketing software like Managed by Q Task Management to collect, prioritize, and manage employee requests and communicate with their team.

-Office managers also are shifting to software-powered processes for sourcing, ordering, and tracking office supplies and services.
+Office managers are also shifting toward digital transformation with software-powered processes for sourcing, ordering, and tracking office supplies and services.
 Companies like Snacknation, Fresh Direct, and Peapod make it easy to place recurring orders for office snacks, while catering companies like Seamless, ZeroCater, Stadium, and FoodtoEat simplify the process of planning customized team meals.
-Managed by Q has also brought a digital approach to office services.
+Managed by Q has also brought a digital transformation approach to office services.
 Instead of spending hours researching vendors online, our platform enables office professions to find pre-vetted vendors, receive and compare quotes, set up recurring services, and pay for them through a single invoice.

 The digital transformation has also altered the role of Human Resources and how companies source and recruit talent.
 While diverse pools of talent are now more accessible, recruiting departments often receive an overwhelming amount of applications for open positions.
 Software like Greenhouse enables recruiters to better collect applications and track applicants through the interview process.
 To source stronger candidates for specific roles, company recruiters are often choosing to work with companies like Managed by Q to help recommend pre-screened, qualified candidates for specialty roles, such as office operations positions.